 The current record for this noble endeavor is 10,000,000,000,050 decimal places, held by Alexander Yee and Shigeru Kondo.
 It took them 371 days to make the calculation with a dual-core Xeon PC running 96GB of RAM and 58TB in total storage.

 It’s hard to imagine Pi Day didn’t exist until 1988

-We also celebrated the 25th Pi Day in Baghdad with Pizza in our dinner.
+We celebrated the 25th Pi Day by dividing the round pizza diagonally before eating it in our dinner.
 Happy Pi Day!